Structured Data Capture

 • Any contained resources in the subQuestionnaire are added as contained resources in the parent Questionnaire with the exception that, barring linkIdPrefix requirements (see further below), if a subQuestionnaire is imported more than once, contained resources will only be included once in the assembled Questionnaire.

-• Extensions are propagated differently, depending on the nature of the extension:
+• Extensions found at the root of the subQuestionnaire are propagated differently, depending on the nature of the extension:

-• All metadata elements on the subQuestionnaire are ignored.
+• All elements on the subQuestionnaire not previously mentioned other than Questionnaire.item (i.e. description, useContext, copyright, etc.) are ignored.
 If there are copyright limitations on the referenced Questionnaire, it is the responsibility of the referencing Questionnaire to reflect those in its own Questionnaire.copyright element.

 • The assemble-expectation on the resulting Questionnaire should be adjusted to change the 'assemble' part of the code to 'independent', with the exception that if the code was 'assemble-root', then the extension should be removed entirely.
 E.g. assemble-root-or-child would change to independent-root-or-child.

-11. linkIdPrefixes will need to be referenced in any expressions that are dependent on linkId.
-For example, if there is an expression that says "%root.descendants().select(item.where(linkId='1.1'))" would need to change to "%root.descendants().select(item.where(linkId=%linkIdPrefix + '1.1'))"
+14. linkIdPrefixes will need to be referenced in any expressions that are dependent on linkId.
+For example, if there is an expression that says %root.descendants().select(item.where(linkId='1.1')) would need to change to %root.descendants().select(item.where(linkId=%linkIdPrefix + '1.1')) This will need to happen in all extensions with a type of expression.

 We will set an expectation in SDC about what changes are permitted for 'active' questionnaires while keeping version unchanged and which changes force a new version.